 Here is how it is done:

-- Remove the lettuce from the air-tight bag and place the leaves on new paper towels in room temperature.
+- Remove the lettuce from the air-tight bag and place the leaves on new paper towels at room temperature.

 - Allow it to defrost at room temperature for 40-60 minutes or keep it in the fridge for a few hours.